skip to main content

 January 29, 2021

-Recorded Wednesday, January 20, 2021.
-Our guest today is Dr. Prakash-Zawisza, an obstetrician-gynecologist who is now the Medical Director of the MassHealth Payment and Care Delivery Innovation Division and the president-elect of the National Perinatal Association.
-She talks with us today about being pregnant during the COVID-19 pandemic (she is pregnant with her second baby) and her...
-Read more
+Our guest today is Dr. Prakash-Zawisza, an obstetrician-gynecologist who currently serves as the Medical Director of the MassHealth Payment and Care Delivery Innovation Division and is the president-elect of the National Perinatal Association.

 #47 Perinatal Fitness with Kara Coffin